MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-in-cs-operator.md

 ---
 # !in operators

-Filters a record set based on the provided set of values with a case-sensitive search.
-Data not matching the string is retrieved from the searched column.
+Filters a record set for data that does not include a matching case-sensitive string.

 > [!NOTE]
 >